 FREE Employer Webinars and Replays

-On May 1, Governor Eric Holcomb outlined the next steps in getting the state back to business.
-The five-phase plan, called Back on Track Indiana, details a comprehensive process for reopening the economy, continued social distancing guidelines and more.
-June 11 Executive Order
+Governor Eric Holcomb has issued a statewide mask mandate executive order, which took effect July 27.
+Indiana remains in stage 4.5 of the five-phase plan to get the state back to business.
+On May 1, Governor Holcomb outlined the effort, called Back on Track Indiana, which details a comprehensive process for reopening the economy, continued social distancing guidelines and more.
+Click on the chart for Back on Track highlights at a glance.
+June 11 executive order.

 - Centers for Disease Control and Prevention: Interim Guidance for Businesses and Employers